yjg30737/pyqt-matplotlib-scatter-plots-example/README.md

 <b>If you press the "delete" button, it actually deletes the images.
 So you have to back them up before you use this.</b>

+The program will restart to reload the scatter plot after deletion.

 You can view an underlying image when you click on a specific dot.
 This could help you make a more careful decision about whether to remove it or not.

-## Help Me!

-I don't know how to refresh the chart after deleting files, so if you want to help me, I will be really glad.